ncatlab/nlab-content/pages/8267.md

       \\
       &&&&& D
   }
+  \,.
 $$

-that give the salamander lemma, prop. \ref{SalamanderLemma} below, its name.
+These give the salamander lemma, prop. \ref{SalamanderLemma} below, its name.

 =--